Samsung to pay Ericsson $650 million plus royalties to end patent spat

 Patent infringement suits have become frequent in high-tech industries such as telecoms in recent years.

-While equipment such as handsets share much of their technology, forcing rivals to take out licences from one another, companies are also desperate to protect any advantages they have and maximise incomes that are under pressure from fierce competition, leaving plenty of room for dispute.
+While equipment such as handsets share much of their technology, forcing rivals to take out licenses from one another, companies are also desperate to protect any advantages they have and maximize incomes that are under pressure from fierce competition, leaving plenty of room for dispute.

 The Korean firm signed a licensing deal with Ericsson in 2001 covering handset and network patents and renewed that deal in 2007.